vestrel00/contacts-android/README.md

     - are blanks included?
     - Contacts to display (accounts/groups)?
       - (see native Contacts App pre Nougat and post Nougat)

+- Implement Where.regex.
+Can like take in a regex?
+Try matching phone numbers with spaces using like.

 1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
     - Read-only like GroupMemberships.
 Update relevant util functions and AccountsRawContactsAssociations